-The PSA necessarily collects, processes and stores significant volumes of personal data from our licensees, staff, service providers and others.

-In accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) and given further effect in Part 3 of the Data Protection Act 2018, the PSA is a 'Data Controller' and, as such, has significant responsibilities for ensuring the privacy of data subjects and the protection of personal data processed.
+The PSA necessarily collects, processes and stores personal data from our licensees, staff, service providers and others to meets its obligations under the Private Security Services Act 2004 (as amended).
+Its goal is to ensure that data is retained in a way that is in accordance with the EU General Data Protection Regulation, 2016/679 (GDPR) and the Data Protection Act 2018.
+In accordance with Part 3 of the Data Protection Act 2018, The PSA is a 'Data Controller' and, as such, has significant responsibilities for ensuring the privacy of data subjects and the protection of personal data processed.

-GDPR defines personal data as

-"any information relating to an identified or identifiable natural person (data subject)"
+GDPR defines personal data as "any information relating to an identified or identifiable natural person (data subject)"

 This definition provides for a wide range of personal identifiers to constitute personal data, including name, identification number (e.g. PPSN), location data or online identifier and covers all electronic, manual and image data which may be held on computer or on manual files.

-Note: The key definitions used in the GDPR are set out in Appendix A.
+The key definitions used in the GDPR are set out in Appendix A.